 An employee who sustains a work-related illness or injury that is compensable under the state workers' compensation law may select time-loss compensation exclusively or leave payments in addition to time-loss compensation.
 Employees who take sick leave, vacation leave, or compensatory time during a period in which they receive time-loss compensation will receive full sick leave, vacation leave or compensatory time pay in addition to any time-loss payments.
+In lieu of submitting a leave request and with prior approval from the supervisor, an employee suffering from a work-related injury or illness may adjust their work schedule to attend medical appointments.
 Notwithstanding Section 19.1, of Article 19, Leave Without Pay, the Employer may separate an employee in accordance with Article 34, Reasonable Accommodation and Disability Separation.

-ARTICLE 17 Suspended Operations
+ARTICLE 17 SUSPENDED OPERATIONS